Overview

 Paracetamol poisoning treatment

-Paracetamol is a common painkiller that is normally safe.
-If you take more than the recommended amount (an overdose), it can harm the liver and rarely the kidneys.
+Paracetamol is a common type of pain medicine that is usually safe.
+If you take more than the recommended amount (an overdose), it can harm your liver and sometimes your kidneys.

-The medical team have assessed you.
-Based on the information that you gave them and the results of your blood tests, you need treatment to stop damage to your liver.
+The medical team will assess you.
+Based on the information that you give them and the results of your blood tests, they will decide if you need treatment to reduce the chance of damage to your liver.
+Not everyone will need treatment.

 The treatment is a medicine called acetylcysteine.
-We give it to you through a thin, plastic tube that's inserted into a vein in your arm.
-This is called a drip or intravenous infusion.
+It is given as 2 infusions, which take about 12 hours.
+We give you the medicine through a thin, plastic tube into a vein in your arm.
+This is called a drip or intravenous (IV) infusion.

 Making sure you are not at risk